pmunts/muntsos/README.txt

     al) automatically.
 Others, especially those with an external voltage reference, require some magic in a device tree overlay to configure the scaling.
 I've updated the MUNTS-0018, Pi3ClickShield, and the Pi4ClickShield overlays to support scaling.

-I've also added new overlays for the Texas Instruments ADC121C021 (the ADC on the Grove I²C ADC module) and the Microchip MCP3428 (the ADC on the Mikroelektronika ADC 3 Click) that support scaling.
+-   12 September 2025 -- Added support for scaled Linux Industrial I/O
+    DAC (Digital to Analog Converter) outputs.
+Added more Raspberry Pi device tree overlays for a number of ADC and DAC boards and modules.

 Quick Setup Instructions for the Impatient